New definitions of Alexandrov space and applications: Proof of Theorem B

-In our proof, we sometimes substitute condition (B)$'$ for (B) because they are equivalent to each other (see Subsection 1.1).
-First of all, we list two lemmas, and then prove Theorem B by assuming them.
+Recall that conditions (B2) and (B2)$'$ are equivalent to each other (see Subsection 1.1).
+First of all, we list two lemmas, and then prove Theorem B by assuming them. \begin{lemma} Let $U_x$ be a neighborhood of $x\in X$ satisfying condition {\rm (B2)$'$}, and let $\gamma(t)|_{[0,\mu]}$ be an arc-length parameterized minimal geodesic in $U_x$.
+Then for any $p\in U_x\setminus\gamma(t)|_{[0,\mu]}$ and $t_0\in(0,\mu)$,